ARM-software/bbr-acs/README.md

 For more information, see the [BBR specification](https://developer.arm.com/documentation/den0044/g/?lang=en).

-The BBR test suites check for compliance against the SBBR and EBBR specifications.
+The BBR test suites check for compliance against the SBBR, EBBR and BBSR specifications.
 These tests are also delivered through two runtime executable environments:
   - UEFI Self Certification Tests (SCT)
   - Firmware Test Suite (FWTS)

 ## Release details
+- SBBR test component
+  - Version: v2.1.1
-- Code Quality: v1.0.5
+  - Code Quality: BET
-- The SBBR tests are written for version 1.0 of the BBR specification.
+  - The SBBR tests are written for the SBBR recipe of the BBR v2.1 specification.

+- EBBR test component
+  - Version: v2.2.1
+  - Code Quality: BET
-- The EBBR tests are written for version 2.0 of the BBR specification.
+  - The EBBR tests are written for the EBBR recipe of the BBR v2.1 specification.

+- BBSR test component
+  - Version: v1.3.0
+  - Code Quality: EAC
+  - The BBSR tests are written for the BBSR v1.3 specification.

 - The compliance suite is not a substitute for design verification.
 - To review the ACS logs, Arm licensees can contact Arm directly through their partner managers.

+  NOTE: [SystemReady ACS](https://github.com/ARM-software/arm-systemready) depends on the bbr acs for packaging the SCT tests in the SystemReady ACS.
+  Mapping of BBR ACS tags with SystemReady Release version are captured [here](bbr_acs_tag_mapping_to_systemready_acs_releases)

 ## UEFI Self Certification Tests
 UEFI SCT tests the UEFI implementation requirements defined by SBBR/EBBR.